- Arresting performance

 The 2018 BMW M6 lineup shrinks some this year—not in size, but in the number of models BMW sells.

-The M6 Coupe is no more.
-Meanwhile, the four-seat convertible and four-door Gran Coupe—the models most M6 buyers seemed to want—stick around, and are as lustworthy as ever.
+The M6 Coupe and Convertible are no more.
+Meanwhile, the four-door Gran Coupe—the model most M6 buyers seemed to want—stick around, and is as lustworthy as ever.

 We’ve scored them 7.8 out of 10 overall points based on their pampering luxury and 'bahn-storming performance.
 You’ll spend a lot for the honor of taking home an M6, but it’s probably worth it.
 (Read more about how we rate cars.)

-This year, the M6 Coupe is gone from American BMW dealers.
+This year, the M6 Coupe and Convertible are gone from American BMW dealers.
 It’ll be missed, but only by those nostalgic for the first car to wear this badge—the “shark nose” two-door that became an icon on its own back in the 1980s.
-Otherwise, the convertible with its power-folding cloth roof and the sleek four-door Gran Coupe carry over unchanged.
+Otherwise, the sleek four-door Gran Coupe carries over unchanged.

 The M6 lineup is based on the 6-Series, which we covered separately.

 The M6 Gran Coupe gets a twin-turbo V-8 engine, a 4.4-liter unit that pumps out up to 600 horsepower before topping out as high as 186 mph with the extra-cost Competition Package.
 A 7-speed dual-clutch transmission is standard, but an honest-to-goodness, old-fashioned 6-speed manual is a no-cost option.
 Get one while you can; only a handful of BMWs can still be fitted with three pedals.
 M6s are all rear-wheel drive, something we can’t say about the next-generation M5 sedan due here for 2019.